CartoDB/mobile-style-editor/README.md

 _Draft plan:_

-1. <del>Test Xamarin Forms text editor field - is it usable? if yes, use xamarin forms. if no, use native text control</del> **Forms Entry field does not support formatted text (on top of everything else that might go wrong), going native**
+1. <del>Test Xamarin Forms text editor field - is it usable? if yes, use xamarin forms. if no, use native text control</del> **Forms Entry field does not support formatted text.
+Still doing it in Forms, but need to use native text view**

 2. Style Viewer
   - Tablet-oriented UI - left map, right css editor field